tarantool/doc/doc/reference/reference_rock/vshard/vshard_ref.rst

     Be very careful in case you store floating point types in a space.
 When data is returned from a space, it is cased to Lua number.
-And if that value had empty fraction part, it will be treated as integer by ``bucket_id_mpcrc32()``.
+And if that value had an empty fraction part, it will be treated as an integer by ``bucket_id_mpcrc32()``.
     So you need to do explicit casts in such cases.
-Example of the problem:
+Here is an example of the problem:

     .. code-block:: tarantoolsession